 - Question 4 — Unwritten conventions.
 “What conventions are unwritten?
 Look for patterns repeated three or more times that are not in any README or CONTRIBUTING.
 Examples: naming, error handling, logging, transaction scope, file layout.”

 HACK,FIXME, orDO NOT TOUCH, deeply nested conditionals, and modules with high git churn.” - Verify each answer.
-Open each cited file at the cited line.
+Open every cited file at the cited line.
 If the AI claims

-auth.ts:42is the entry point andauth.tsis 200 lines but does not contain auth, the agent guessed — re-run with a more specific prompt. - Write up your tour.
-Put answers into
+auth.ts:42is the entry point butauth.tsis 200 lines with no auth logic, it guessed — re-run with a tighter prompt. - Write up your tour.
+Put the answers into

 CODEBASE-TOUR.mdin your own words with the verifiedfile:linecites.
-This becomes your first PR — and proof you understood.
+This becomes your first PR and your proof that you understood.

-- Pick a single subsystem (auth, billing, search, one job worker) rather than the whole repo.
+- Pick a single subsystem (auth, billing, search, or one job worker).

-- Run the five questions scoped to that subsystem only.
+- Run the five questions against that subsystem only.

 - Verify every cite by clicking through.
 Note which ones the AI got right, wrong, or hallucinated.

-- Change one variable for the second pass — usually the agent (Claude Code vs. Cursor) — and see whether the failure modes change.
+- Change one variable for a second pass — usually the agent (Claude Code vs. Cursor) — and watch the failure modes change.
 They will.

 - Save your five prompts as a

-codebase-tour.prompts.mdfile you carry between jobs. - After three tours you will know which prompts give weak answers in your stack and rewrite them — for example, “request lifecycle” is wrong for a CLI tool; use “command dispatch path” instead.
+codebase-tour.prompts.mdyou carry between jobs. - After three tours you will know which prompts give weak answers in your stack and rewrite them — “request lifecycle” is wrong for a CLI tool; use “command dispatch path” instead.

-- Re-run a mini-tour (3 questions only) after any major refactor in a repo you already know.
-Codebases drift.
+- Re-run a mini-tour (three questions) after any major refactor in a repo you already know.
+Codebases drift, and the README’s architecture diagram is almost certainly out of date.

 Common mistakes

-file:line.
-Agents hallucinate line numbers more often than they admit. - Skipping the “dragons” question because it feels rude on day one.
-These are the bugs you will trip on in month two.
+file:lineclaims without clicking through. - Skipping the dragons question because it feels rude on day one.
+Those are the bugs you trip on in month two.

 - Treating the tour as a finished product.
 Real understanding only comes from changing code; the tour is the map, not the territory.